BIOFLOC Fish Farming Technology

 Composition and Nutritional Value of Biofloc Technology:

-Bioflocs are flocs of algae, bacteria, protozoans and other kinds of organic matter such as feces and uneaten feed.
-Each floc is held together in a loose matrix of mucus that is secreted by bacteria bound by filamentous microorganisms or held by eleutstatic attraction.
-The biofloc community also includes animals that are grazers of floc, such as some zooplankton and nematodes.
-Large Bioflocs can be seen with the naked eye but most of them are microscopic.
+Bioflocs comprise algae, bacteria, protozoans, and various organic matter like feces and uneaten feed.
+These components form flocs held together by a matrix of mucus secreted by bacteria and bound by filamentous microorganisms or electrostatic attraction.
+The biofloc community also includes grazers such as zooplankton and nematodes.
+While some bioflocs are visible to the naked eye, most are microscopic.

 Promising results in Bioflocs probiotics